jacob-konosx/MERN-movie-app/README.md

-# MERN Movie Log App
+# Flix Log

-> This is a website similar to IMDB where users can log in, browse movies, search for them by title and other descriptors like actors, directors, or the year they came out, as well as write reviews, edit user profiles, set ratings for movies and sort your own movies list by rating status and title.
+> Flix Log is a website similar to IMDB where users can log in, browse movies, search for them by title and other descriptors like actors, directors, or the year they came out, as well as write reviews, edit user profiles, set ratings for movies and sort your own movies list by rating status and title.

 ## Table of Contents